Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Related Works

-Radiology report generation specifically targets medical imaging data, aiming to generate comprehensive and accurate reports that capture the findings, interpretations, and diagnoses related to the medical images.
-Previous works~\cite{jing2017automatic,wang2021self,xue2018multimodal,yuan2019automatic} seek to employ a hierarchical LSTM for the long paragraph generation in medical reports.
-To enhance performance even further, several studies~\cite{chen2022cross,chen2020generating,li2022cross,wang2022automated,wang2023metransformer} adopt a transformer as the report decoder instead of LSTM, leading to notable improvements in results.
-Moreover, in order to capture the radiology terminologies and their semantic relationships, recent works~\cite{li2023dynamic,liu2021exploring,liu2021auto,zhang2020radiology} have explored the incorporation of knowledge graphs as inputs or optimization constraints (\eg, classification labels) in the generation process.
-However, the current report generation models are designed based on a single-dataset training-and-testing paradigm, while radiologists often write reports according to radiology images \wrt~various body parts, including chest, abdomen, shoulders, \etc. When these models are applied directly to another dataset that contains different body parts, they often encounter significant performance degradation issues.

-\paragraph{Image captioning}
+\subsubsection{Image Captioning}

-Natural image captioning~\cite{anderson2018bottom,huang2019attention,vinyals2015show,xu2015show} seeks to automatically generate concise and descriptive captions for a given image, which has garnered significant interest from researchers~\cite{lecun2015deep}.
+Natural image captioning~\cite{anderson2018bottom,huang2019attention,vinyals2015show,xu2015show} seeks to automatically generate descriptive captions for a given image, garnering significant interest from researchers~\cite{lecun2015deep}.
 Many methods~\cite{cornia2020meshed,lu2017knowing,pan2020x,rennie2017self} have been proposed, leading to significant advancements in the state-of-the-art.
 The typical image captioning models~\cite{karpathy2015deep,vinyals2015show} mainly contain two components: a CNN-based image encoder and an RNN-based decoder for generating captions.
 Several studies~\cite{huang2019attention,zhou2020unified} have incorporated the attention mechanism~\cite{vaswani2017attention} into the diagram, encouraging the models to pay greater attention to the highlighted regions.
-However, radiology report generation requires specialized knowledge of medical imaging and terminology, while natural image captioning is more general in nature.
+However, radiology report generation requires specialised knowledge of medical imaging and terminology, while natural image captioning is more general in nature.